Overview

 + SPECIALS

-All students participate in specials that compliment the rigorous classroom curricula throughout the school year.
-Art, Physical Education, Music, STEAM, and Spanish are offered to all students from grades Kindergarten through grade 8.
+Students in Middle School participate in specials that compliment the rigorous classroom curricula throughout the school year.
+Art, Physical Education, Music, and STEAM are offered.
+Middle School students take Spanish 3 times per week.